coconut milk & chocolate chip pumpkin dip

 I’m glad this recipe doesn’t involve frying.
 I’m glad it doesn’t involve hot, spattering oil.
 Or boiling water.
 Or preheated skillets that burn my fingers.
 Or sharp knives.
 I need a break from all that… It’s enough for me to not totally spill this stuff all over my cute boots just pouring it into a serving dish.

-This spread… or dip… whatever you want to call it, it’s good.
+This spread… Or dip… Whatever you want to call it, is good.
 Dang good.
 It’s a nice balance.
 It’s neither too bitter nor too sweet thanks to the unsweetened cocoa powder and the sugar.
 Yay, balance.

 Pumpkin is pureed with cinnamon and nutmeg and combined with coconut milk.
 Come on.
 What’s not to love?

-It’s good warm… if you are as impatient as I am.
-But it’s reeeeeeally delicious cold….
-Like, “I-have-an-uncontrollable-desire-to-bathe-in-this-stuff” good.
+It’s good warm… If you are impatient like me.
+But it’s also good cold….
+If you are a patient person unlike me.
 I’m obsessed.
 I also say the same thing about Orlando Bloom, homemade Oreos, and really good jazz music.
 So stop judging me.